Recycling Programs List

 #3 V (polyvinyl chloride) is used for telephone cable, floor mats, irrigation pipe, truck bed liners, and garbage cans.

-#4 LDPE (low density polyethylene) is used to make bottles that require flexibility.
+#4 LDPE (low density polyethylene) issued to make bottles that require flexibility.
 To take advantage of its strength and toughness in film form, it is used to produce grocery bags, garbage bags, shrink film and stretch film.
 It is also used for plastic lumber.

 #5 PP (polypropylene) is ideal for the use in caps and lids that have to hold tightly on to threaded openings.
 It is also used in carpet backing, auto battery cases, video cassette cases, and plastic lumber.